Hemit99123/dailysat-next-app-1/README.md

 ##### 📛 When naming your ticket, please use the following prefixes...
 - feat: (for a feature)
-- bug: (for a bug/issue with functionality)
-- fix: (for a refactor of the code)
+- fix: (for a fix in wrongful behaviour and bugs)
-- chore: (for mudane tasks such as updating documentation)
+- chore: (for mudane tasks such as updating documentation + refactors of code)

 ## 👷 Maintainers:
 - Hemit Patel (President/COO)